-Criteria Lower Scoring Medium Higher Scoring Score Weight Total Target Area Tier 3 - 1 point Steelhead-only areas identified in SWC 2015 Interim Steelhead Strategy - 2 points Tier 2 - nearshore pocket estuaries; single Chinook population in freshwater - 3 points Tier 1 - multiple Chinook populations - 5 points 1,2,3, 5 4 4-20 Watershed Processes and Habitat Features Habitat creation or remediation; does not restore habitat-forming processes lowest scoring - not proven to address an important habitat condition Addresses, protects or Improves habitat conditions but may not address the most important limiting factor; partial restoration of natural habitat-forming processes Addresses, protects or restores high priority habitat and/or restores watershed processes that form and sustain salmon habitats 1 - 5 3 3-15 Scale/benefits Restoration Localized or limited action or impact Potential for moderate increase in restoration of habitat area or juvenile capacity relative to targets Potential for large increase in restoration of habitat area or juvenile capacity relative to targets (e.g. >10%) Acquisitions for Protection Has not been demonstrated to protect an important habitat; site too small and adjacent acquisitions unlikely or insufficient to achieve protection goal 40-60% of total project area is intact habitat with plans for restoration; site too small to accommodate protection goal but further acquisitions nearby possible More than 60 % of total project area is intact habitat, or is a key parcel in larger assemblage of protection acquisitions; size is sufficient quantity to accommodate goal 1 - 5 3 3-15 Assessments Addresses a lower priority action or geographic area; information insufficient to determine if addresses an important habitat condition or data gap Will lead to new projects in moderate priority areas.
+Criteria Lower Scoring Medium Higher Scoring Score Weight Total Target Area 1 Tier 3 - 1 point Steelhead-only areas identified in SWC 2015 Interim Steelhead Strategy - 2 points Tier 2 - nearshore pocket estuaries; single Chinook population in freshwater - 4 points Tier 1 - multiple Chinook populations - 5 points 1,2,3, 5 4 4-20 Watershed Processes and Habitat Features Habitat creation 2 or remediation; does not restore habitat-forming processes lowest scoring - not proven to address an important habitat condition; higher elevations relative to mainstem (REMs) Addresses, protects or Improves habitat conditions but may not address the most important limiting factor; partial restoration 2 of natural habitat-forming processes; moderate elevations relative to mainstem (REMs) Addresses, protects or restores high priority habitat 3 and/or restores watershed processes that form and sustain salmon habitats; lower elevations relative to mainstem (REMs) 1 - 5 4 4-20 Scale/benefits Restoration Localized or limited action or impact Potential for moderate increase in restoration of habitat area or juvenile capacity relative to targets Potential for large increase in restoration of habitat area or juvenile capacity relative to targets (e.g. >10%) Acquisitions for Protection Has not been demonstrated to protect an important habitat; site too small and adjacent acquisitions unlikely or insufficient to achieve protection goal 40-60% of total project area is intact habitat with plans for restoration; site too small to accommodate protection goal but further acquisitions nearby possible More than 60 % of total project area is intact habitat, or is a key parcel in larger assemblage of protection acquisitions; size is sufficient quantity to accommodate goal 1 - 5 3 3-15 Assessments Addresses a lower priority action or geographic area; information insufficient to determine if addresses an important habitat condition or data gap Will lead to new projects in moderate priority areas.
 Fills an identified data gap Is directly relevant to project development or sequencing and will clearly lead to new projects in high priority areas.
 Fills important data gap Scope Scope not well matched to project goals or target area objectives Scope Is appropriate to meet some or many of the project goals and relevant target area objectives Scope Is appropriate to meet clearly articulated project goals and relevant target area objectives 1 - 5 2 2-10

-&lt;sup>1 Skagit Watershed Council Year 2015 Strategic Approach; Table 2 in Strategic Approach; Table 3 in Strategic Approach
+1 Skagit Watershed Council Year 2015 Strategic Approach; 2 Table 2 in Strategic Approach; 3 Table 3 in Strategic Approach